Beaverton Transit Center: Rail

-On MAX, Beaverton Transit Center is situated between Beaverton Central station and Sunset Transit Center and serves as the 15th station eastbound on the Blue Line and the western terminus of the Red Line.
-The Blue Line connects the transit center westbound to Hatfield Government Center station in downtown Hillsboro and eastbound through Portland to Cleveland Avenue station in Gresham.
-The Red Line runs from Beaverton through Portland to Portland International Airport station.
-The MAX station recorded 4,554 average weekday boardings in fall 2018, the second-busiest in the system after Gateway/Northeast 99th Avenue Transit Center.
-MAX trains serve the transit center for approximately 22 hours from Monday to Thursday; they run slightly later on Fridays and Saturdays and end earlier on Sundays.
+Beaverton Transit Center is the 15th station eastbound on the Blue Line and the 11th station eastbound on the Red Line, situated between Beaverton Central station and Sunset Transit Center.
+The Blue Line connects the transit center westbound to Hatfield Government Center station in downtown Hillsboro and eastbound through Portland to Cleveland Avenue station in Gresham, while the Red Line connects the transit center westbound to Hillsboro Airport/Fairgrounds station in Hillsboro and eastbound through Portland to Portland International Airport station.

+MAX trains serve the transit center for approximately 22 hours a day from Monday to Thursday; they run slightly later on Fridays and Saturdays and end earlier on Sundays.
 Headways measure from as little as five minutes during weekday rush hour up to 30 minutes in the early mornings and late evenings.
 For most of the day, service runs every fifteen minutes.
 MAX trains take approximately 25 minutes to reach Pioneer Square in downtown Portland, 30 minutes to downtown Hillsboro, 65 minutes to Portland International Airport, and 75 minutes to Gresham.
 The last eastbound and westbound trains are Blue Line services.
+The MAX station recorded 4,554 average weekday boardings in fall 2018, the second-busiest in the system after Gateway/Northeast 99th Avenue Transit Center.

 Beaverton Transit Center is the northern terminus of WES, which connects Beaverton to Tigard, Tualatin, and Wilsonville.
 The next station southbound is Hall/Nimbus, which is also located in Beaverton.
 WES operates only on weekdays during the morning and evening rush hour commutes.
 WES trains run approximately every 30 minutes during service hours.

 Bus

-A majority of the bus routes serving Beaverton Transit Center serve the westside communities of Washington County and downtown Portland.
-An exception to this is route 20–Burnside/Stark, which runs east across the Willamette River to Gresham.
+A majority of the bus routes with stops at Beaverton Transit Center serve the westside communities of Washington County and downtown Portland.
+An exception to this is route 20–Burnside/Stark, which continues east from downtown across the Willamette River to Gresham.
 As of August 2023, the following TriMet bus lines serve the transit center: